SumiSastri/nodeJs-and-server-side-javascript/node-and-dbs/API-http-runners/README.md

 Restful-React - As React defines itself as a front-end library, it allows users to figure out what works best for the app - this provides building blocks and flexiblity it also means that there are no protocols to follow, it does not prescribe how REST API's should be created.

 Read More on API's and MVC [https://www.codecademy.com/articles/what-is-rest][https://www.codecademy.com/articles/mvc]

-#### What is the MEAN-MERN stack?

-A stack is a collection of technologies used to run an app.
-The MEAN stack and MERN stack are an end-to-end javascript collection of technologies used to build apps using the Mongo database and mongoose.js/ express.js as a runner, angular.js or react.js for the front-end ui-ux and node.js to connect the Mongo database to the front-end libraries.

-The MEAN/MERN stack are a network of applications based on javascript that communicate through the network front-end - midware - backend fluidly.
-It is often a preferred option for start-ups as fewer language specialisations are required in the dev team.

-- The advantages of MEAN/ MERN- (Mongo-Express-Angular (or React)-Node) stack with javascript read: [https://www.toptal.com/javascript/guide-to-full-stack-javascript-initjs] The stack has a robust architecture for small apps, and comes inbuilt with Jestfor unit testing, if you are using React.
-The article suggests using gulp for automated build tasks and brackets for full text coding.
-Server side componentization often done with Docker can be achieved with express.js or connect.js.